 They then rented a home at 508 North Palm Drive in Beverly Hills.
-That’s the residence where the press conference was held to announce their divorce.
+That’s the residence where the press conference was held to announce their divorce in October, 1954.

 Below is a screenshot from an interview Jasmine did with Tamron Hall where she shows what she says is Marilyn Monroe’s signature on the topside of a beam in the kitchen in their home.